gzweigle/open-hybrid-piano/hardware/research/integrated_processing_system_2/README.md

 * 3 pedal inputs: 1/4 inch.
 * MIDI output.
 * Ethernet interface (optional).
-* 5 volt, 2.5 amp power input. *WARNING* - do not connect when a USB cable is connected to the Teensy 4.1.
+* 5 volt, 2.5 amp power input. *WARNING* - do not connect when a USB cable is connected to the Teensy 4.1, and the USB cable is supplying power from an external computer.
 * CAN bus.

 ### Capabilities